Andrew Thompson (historian)

 Andrew Stuart Thompson CBE FRHistS (born 3 June 1968) is a British historian and academic.
 He specialises in modern British history, Imperialism, and the British Empire.
-Since September 2019, he has been Professor of Global Imperial History at the University of Oxford and a Professorial Fellow at Nuffield College, Oxford.
+Since September 2019, he has been Professor of Global and Imperial History at the University of Oxford and a Professorial Fellow at Nuffield College, Oxford.
+Thompson co-chairs the Global and Imperial History Centre.
 He previously taught at the University of Leeds and the University of Exeter.
 He was Executive Chair of the Arts and Humanities Research Council (AHRC) from 2018 to 2020, having previously been its chief executive on a part-time basis.

 Early life and education

 Thompson was born on 3 June 1968 in Mansfield, Nottinghamshire, England.
 He was educated at Loughborough Grammar School, an all-boys private school in Loughborough, Leicestershire.
 He studied modern history at Regent's Park College, Oxford, and graduated with a Bachelor of Arts (BA) degree in 1990; as per tradition, this was promoted to a Master of Arts (MA Oxon) degree in 1991.
 He then undertook postgraduate research at Nuffield College, Oxford, under the supervision of John Darwin.
 He completed his Doctor of Philosophy (DPhil) degree in 1994 with a doctoral thesis on Thinking imperially?: Imperial pressure groups and the idea of Empire in late-Victorian and Edwardian Britain.